Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/alt-grading-institute/alt-grading-institute.md

 permalink           : "/alternative-grading-institute/"
 ---

-{% include alert warning="The Alternative Grading Institute will be held online December 17--18, 2025." %}
+{% include alert warning="The Alternative Grading Institute will be held online December 17--18, 2025.
+[Apply now!](https://forms.gle/vUGFe2JdG8CRv5uT6)" %}

 ## Overview
 The Alternative Grading Institute is an intensive, hands-on, online experience where faculty learn core concepts of alternative grading and build a course-ready grading scheme.